 CDR FoodLab® for frying industry

-CDR FoodLab® system has been intensively using for the quality control in frying industry for many years.
+CDR FoodLab® system is intensively using for the quality control in frying industry since many years.

 Free Fatty acids, Peroxides Values and p-Anisidine are among the most important analyses for this sector.
 Thanks to its easiness, CDR FoodLab® is used from the quality control of the oil to the entire frying process in order to manage it at best avoiding dangerous off-flavours.